ndlib/legacy-curate-planning/2013-Fall-DCE-Sprints/Components.md

 We are building it bigger.[*](http://en.wikipedia.org/wiki/Comfort_Eagle)

 In order to maintain the referential integrity of the graph we need good authority control.
 This has implications for the construction of authority objects (like Person) and for controlled vocabularies present in our metadata editing interfaces.
 At the very least we will need to support:

 - Authority-backed controlled vocabularies stored by reference (URI, not string value)
 - Locally managed controlled vocabularies e.g. a list of programs of study for an ETD
+- Querying external vocabulary endpoints e.g. VIAF
 - Multiple unique identifiers for Authority Objects e.g. PID, ORCID, and Google Plus ID for a Person

 ## Mediation Channels